 There are no new untreated discharges from the site.
-Runoff from all new impervious surfaces is infiltrated on site.
+Runoff from all new impervious surfaces is treated and for storms up to 10 year event are entirely infiltrated on site.
 Perimeter runoff from pervious areas will be reduced and is via sheet flow replicating existing pre-development conditions.
 There is no direct discharge of stormwater to waters or wetlands.